-There are many other ways to go abroad after you have graduated from Skidmore.
-You could volunteer, find a job or internship, teach English, or pursue your post-graduate studies abroad!
+There are many other ways to go abroad again after you have studied off campus or graduated from Skidmore.
+Studying off campus is just the beginning!

 Many work options will be short-term work abroad where you can earn enough to cover your food, lodging, and day-to-day living expenses.
 This type of job probably will not pay enough to cover air transportation; but, if you are lucky, it may help to provide some extra money for travel after you leave your job.
 Short-term work experiences include positions such as “au pairs” (nannies), farm workers, typists, wait persons, and youth camp leaders.

-If you are a full-time student or a recent graduate (within the past six months), an organization called BUNAC can help you obtain a permit in Britain, Ireland, Australia, or New Zealand.
+If you are a full-time student or a recent graduate (within the past six months), an organization called BUNAC can help you obtain a permit for short-term work in Britain, Ireland, Australia, or New Zealand.

 Lead an International Trip!